AdegbehingbeGodwin/Healthcare-Access-Analysis-and-Model/README.md

     streamlit run dashboard.py
     ```

-The dashboard will be accessible at `http://localhost:8501` in your web browser.
+The dashboard will be accessible locally at `http://localhost:8501` in your web browser.
+You can access it online : https://healthcare-access.streamlit.app/

 ## Data